-If you're looking for an attractive, peaceful addition to a community tank, the Emperor Tetra may be your ideal choice.
-Not only is it a handsome, iridescent species with impressive reflective rainbow hues, but it's also a peaceful and hardy addition to a mixed community of South American freshwater fish.
-Emperor Tetras are easy to find and relatively inexpensive.
+If you're looking for an attractive addition to a community tank, the emperor tetra may be your ideal choice.
+Not only is it a handsome, iridescent species with impressive reflective rainbow hues, but it's also a peaceful and hardy fish in a mixed community of South American freshwater fish.
+Emperor tetras are easy to find and relatively inexpensive.

 Scientific Name: Nematobrycon palmeri

 Adult Size: 2 inches (5 cm)

 |pH||5.0 to 7.8|

 |Hardness||to 25 dGH|

 |Temperature||73 to 81 F (23 to 27 C)|